MHL3060/ngx-dynamic-dashboard-framework/README.md

 * change the directive prefix app- to dashboard-
 * upgrade to angular 10.

+This library still working in process. items I would like to improve on
+* provides an option to use localstorage or backend to store the dashboard configuration.
+* emit dashboard events. so the app can listen to the events.

 # NGX Dynamic Dashboard Framework

 ## Sample Board 1